July 8, 2024

 Contents

-In an era of increasing environmental consciousness and the pressing need to address global warming, understanding the intricacies of greenhouse gas emissions (GHGs) is paramount for businesses striving to achieve net zero and carbon neutrality.
-The Greenhouse Gas Protocol (GHGP) serves as the preeminent guideline for carbon accounting, delineating GHGs into three distinct scopes:
+In a time of increasing environmental consciousness and the pressing need to address global warming, understanding the affects of greenhouse gas emissions (GHGs) is necessary for businesses striving to achieve net zero and carbon neutrality.

 • Scope 1 encompasses direct emissions originating from sources owned or controlled by the reporting company.